kwaldenphd/world-wide-web/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_2.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_2.png?raw=true" /></a></p>

 In this case we are using XHTML.
-The different versions of HTML were listed in your WC3 reading this week:
+Learn more about the different versions of HTML: https://www.w3schools.com/html/html_intro.asp.

 The final piece of this declaration is the URL for the DTD or Document Type Definition: http://www.w3.org/TR/xhtml1/dtds.html.

 This is the data structure or the rules for this version of HTML.
 Each version will have a different DTD defining the structure and all of the elements and attributes that can be used.
 We will talk more about DTDs in the XML lab.

 <blockquote>DTD for XHTML 1.0 http://www.w3.org/TR/xhtml1/dtds.html</blockquote>